How do I sign out?

 - I will find Utilities .

 - Click Terminal .
-A jumping terminal icon may appear for a while - which means the application is launching.
+For a moment, a jumping terminal icon may appear - meaning the application is launching.

 A new terminal window is created by clicking on the File -> New Shell menu.
 The menu is at the top of the screen.